 a) Stormwater management systems (including onsite detention and water sensitive urban design) shall be registered on the title of the property.
 The restriction on the use of land and positive covenant shall be in Penrith City Council's standard wording as detailed in Council’s Stormwater Specification for Building Developments Appendix F.

-Prior to the issue of any Occupation Certificate and installation of regulatory/advisory signage and line marking, plans are to be lodged with Penrith City Council and approved by the Local Traffic Committee.

-Notes:

-Contact Penrith City Council’s Engineering Services Department on 4732 7777 for further information on this process.

-Allow eight (8) weeks for approval by the Local Traffic Committee.

-Applicable fees are indicated in Council’s adopted Fees and Charges.

 Prior to the issue of any Occupation Certificate, entry and exit signage which is clearly visible from the public road shall be placed within the development site.